LeeMorinUCF/Hidden_Comp_Risks/days2con/README.md

 ## Generalized Linear Model (Gamma Distribution) Results

 The exponential distribution is a special case of the gamma distribution.
-In any case, it is a model well-specified for a dependent variable positive support.
+In any case, it is a model well-specified for a dependent variable with positive support.

 ### Dependent variable: Days to Conviction